MaisonJ0000/maisonJ0000.github.io/_posts/knowledges/productivity/webstorm.md

 ADD/ Move to Opposite Group: ctrl + cmd + rightArrow

 [new]
 ON/view-appearance-details in tree view ON/preferences-editor-codeStyle-Javascript-import- (scheme: default) use paths relative to project (vscode에서 "javascript.preferences.importModuleSpecifier": "non-relative",)
 ON/preferences-editor-codeStyle-Typescript-import- (scheme: default) use paths relative to config (vscode에서 "typescript.preferences.importModuleSpecifier": "non-relative",)

-ON/preferences-editor-codeStyle-HTML-other- Add for JSX attributes - based on type
+ON/preferences-editor-codeStyle-HTML-other- Add for JSX attributes - none

+ON/Editor | General | Code Completion page of the IDE settings Ctrl+Alt+S and select Suggest variable and parameter names

 cmd + k, k : commit